-Notice of accommodation for applicants with disabilities continues to be included in all recruitment postings; those invited for interviews and testing are actively offered accommodation.
+Notice of accommodation for applicants with disabilities is included in all recruitment postings; those invited for interviews and testing are actively offered accommodation.
 New employees were provided with information on our accessibility policy and practices as well as our emergency evacuation and support procedures.
 Our policies and procedures are available for ongoing reference on our employee intranet.

-Employees who required accommodation were provided with individualized accommodation plans and modified work space and tools as necessary for completing their work; accommodation was determined in consultation with the employee to ensure it was suitable to their particular circumstances.
+Employees who required accommodation were provided with individualized accommodation plans and modified work space and tools as necessary for completing their work; accommodation is determined in consultation with the employee to ensure it is suitable to their particular circumstances.